enarjord/passivbot/docs/passivbot_modes.md

 It is called recursive grid mode because the grid is defined recusively by computing each node as if the previous node were filled.

+## Neat Grid Mode Parameters

+- eqty_exp_base
+	- if 1.0, qtys will increase linearly deeper in the grid
+	- if > 1.0, qtys will increase exponentially deeper in the grid
+- see static grid mode for the remaining parameters